Azure-Samples/serverless-chat-langchainjs/README.md

 We use the [HTTP protocol for AI chat apps](https://aka.ms/chatprotocol) to communicate between the web app and the API.

+## Features

+- **Serverless Architecture**: Utilizes Azure Functions and Azure Static Web Apps for a fully serverless deployment.
+- **Retrieval-Augmented Generation (RAG)**: Combines the power of Azure AI Search and LangChain.js to provide relevant and accurate responses.
+- **Scalable and Cost-Effective**: Leverages Azure's serverless offerings to provide a scalable and cost-effective solution.
+- **Local Development**: Supports local development using Ollama for testing without any cloud costs.

 ## Get started

 There are multiple ways to get started with this project.